tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/stripe.rst

          credentials <stripe/api_keys>`, :ref:`generate a webhook <stripe/webhook>` and enable the
          payment acquirer.

-   .. group-tab:: Odoo.sh or On-premise
+   .. group-tab:: CoquiAPPs.sh or On-premise

       #.
 Go to the **eCommerce** or the **Sales** app and click on the *Activate Stripe* or the *Set
          payments* button on the onboarding banner.
       #.
 Fill in the requested information and submit the form.
       #.
 Confirm your email address when Stripe sends you a confirmation email.
       #.
-At the end of the process, you are redirected to the payment acquirer **Stripe** on Odoo.
+At the end of the process, you are redirected to the payment acquirer **Stripe** on CoquiAPPs.
       #. :ref:`Fill in your credentials <stripe/api_keys>`.
       #. :ref:`Generate a webhook <stripe/webhook>`.
       #.
 Enable the payment acquirer.